 - Take it seriously.
 The Dog Training Profession is a career in teaching and coaching.
 Good trainers keep families together, keep dogs in their homes, eliminate stress and frustration for the owner.
 Whether you embark on a career in competition sports, family dog training, fear and aggression or other area of training, people will hire you to help them, to coach them and to teach them and their dog.
 Take it seriously.

 - Each module has required reading of books by incredible authors and scientists.
 These books will be purchased, by you, at your cost and read along with and as part of the course material.
-It takes each student, on average, a month to 6 weeks to complete the reading material in each module.
-During that period, you will have personal meetings with your mentor, some of them in person and some of them via video-conferencing as well as group meetings via video-conferencing and in person on a regular basis.

 - Some of our students are not interested in teaching group classes, those persons, however, can assist in group classes with individual clients and not address the entire room as a group class teacher.
 Some of our students are not interested in teaching the human end of the leash.
 To those folks, however, we remind them that residence training, shelter work and other primarily dog training work still requires interpersonal skills and coaching skills albeit minimal.